An irreversible investment problem with a learning-by-doing feature: Construction of a candidate solution

 \subsection{Constant learning rates}

-In this section, we study a simplistic version of our problem where the signal-to-noise ratio is constant (i.e., investing more does not provide an improvement in learning) and the decision-maker can only choose the time when to fully invest in the project.
+In this section, we study the simpler version of our problem where the signal-to-noise ratio is constant (i.e., investing more does not provide an improvement in the learning rate) and the decision-maker can only choose the time when to fully invest in the project.
 More precisely, for any fixed $u\in[0,1]$, consider the stopping problem

-where the super-indices $u$ denote that the signal-to-noise ratio $\rho(\cdot)\equiv\rho(u)\in(0,\infty)$ is constant, and the supremum is taken over $\bF$-stopping times.
+where the super-indices $u$ denote that the signal-to-noise ratio $\rho(u)\in(0,\infty)$ is constant, and the supremum is taken over $\bF$-stopping times.

 \begin{remark} We have the relation $V(u,\pi)\geq (1-u)v(\pi;u)$, and the gap in the inequality represents the additional value that learning-by-doing provides in the problem formulation \eqref{V} compared to a case with a constant learning rate. \end{remark}